hodaridigital/devrockstars/refer_a_software_developer._make_zar_10,000!.md

 - Mobile Apps - Swift
 - Tools - He must be the love child of REST APIS, and grunt while updating his npm from the bash prompt, while unit testing as he compiles his hot code refreshes...

+####Deets

+We are based in Umhlanga, but we are open to remote work, so if you be awesome and you choose to live in the Maluti mountains so that you can improve your coffee tree passion fruit hyrbids, thats cool.
+You just need  a shot hot internet connection.

+####So git going....

+Use the email admin+10K@hodaridigital.com and the deets we need...

+Cheers